Chart Color Schemes

 An assessment of population growth drivers in Wilston reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Wilston's population is estimated at around 4,239 as of Nov 2025.
-This reflects an increase of 129 people (3.1%) since the 2021 Census, which reported a population of 4,110 people.
-The change is inferred from the resident population of 4,229, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,943 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 64.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of February 2026, Wilston's estimated population is around 4,239.
+This reflects an increase of 129 people since the 2021 Census, which reported a population of 4,110.
+The change is inferred from AreaSearch's estimate of 4,229 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional five validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,943 persons per square kilometer, placing Wilston in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 64% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected, with the Wilston statistical area (Lv2) expected to grow by 415 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 9.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where utilized.
+Moving forward with demographic trends, Wilston is expected to grow by just below the median of statistical areas across the nation.
+By 2041, the suburb's population is projected to increase by 413 persons, reflecting a total increase of approximately 9.5% over the 17 years.

 Frequently Asked Questions - Population